 - Cytidine.
 Converts to uridine, an important constituent of RNA and a supporter of neuronal synapses and neurotransmitter dopamine.

 With regards to brain injury, Citicoline displays clinical potential in improving cerebral ischemia conditions.
 The results of the Citicoline Brain Injury Treatment Trial (COBRIT), on the other hand, indicated no significant improvement in post-TBI cognition.
-I mention this research because of its huge scope & scale, both in time & subjects.
+I mention this research because of its huge scope and scale, both in time and subjects.
 However, Citicoline still deserves consideration for post concussive conditions due to: A) its high frequency of recommendation by neurologists, and B) I know I personally would up my Citicoline dosage following a TBI event.
 Now, I’m not a doctor by any means, but I mean… I’d certainly do it.
 More on Citicoline.

 During concussive brain injury, Phosphatidylserine levels are at risk.
 At risk of death by oxidation!!
-Lipid peroxidase & phospholipase enzymes increase activity under certain TBI conditions, leading to significant increases in PS denaturation.
+Lipid peroxidase and phospholipase enzymes increase activity under certain TBI conditions, leading to significant increases in PS denaturation.
 This is ehh not good.

 Under normal circumstances, PS is one of my favorite nootropics.
-And it’s one of the few nootropics to earn the praises of the U.S. Food & Drug Agency, stating it may reduce the risk of gradual cognitive dysfunction.
+And it’s one of the few nootropics to earn the praises of the U.S. Food and Drug Agency, stating it may reduce the risk of gradual cognitive dysfunction.

 How it works:

 - Increases immune response against neuronal toxins

 - Optimizes brain glucose metabolism (i.e. energy expenditure)

 In terms of clinical research, evidence of PS supporting post-concussion conditions is sparse.
 Yet, given the biomechanics of this nootropic and the important neuroprotective role of PS against TBI degradation, PS supplementation simply makes sense for brain recovery.
 More on Phosphatidylserine.